 SEE THE SKY CHART

-We provide an embedded sky map (below) and an August 2014 night sky chart (PDF) which shows the stars, constellations and planets visible in the night sky from anywhere in Australia.
+We provide an embedded sky map (below) and a September 2014 night sky chart (PDF) which shows the stars, constellations and planets visible in the night sky from anywhere in Australia.
 To view PDF star charts you will need to download and install Adobe Acrobat Reader if it’s not on your computer already.

 BUY THE BOOK

-Our annual book, ‘The 2014 Australasian sky guide’, by Dr Nick Lomb has more information and star maps for months from December 2013 until December 2014 inclusive (next year’s, likely to be available from November, will have months from December 2014 to December 2015), plus information about the Sun, twilight, the Moon and tides, and a host of other fascinating astronomical information.
+Our annual book, ‘The 2014 Australasian sky guide’, by Dr Nick Lomb has more information and star maps for months from December 2013 until December 2015 inclusive (or wait till November when you can purchase the 2015 book), plus information about the Sun, twilight, the Moon and tides, and a host of other fascinating astronomical information.
 You can purchase it ($16.95) at Sydney Observatory and Powerhouse Museum shops or other good bookshops, or online through Powerhouse Publishing (additional packing/postage costs apply).